- Our day to day life is interspersed with many rights, duties, obligations through which we interact with society.

-The law which provide the procedure to be followed at the time of filing of any case is the Code of Civil Procedure.
+- The law which provides the procedure to be followed at the time of filing of any case is the Code of Civil Procedure.
 The number of civil laws is innumerable but the most important of these is the law of contract.

-Not exhaustive (not limited) and not retrospective Contract are probably the most familiar legal concept in our society because it is so central to the essence of our political, economic and social life.
+- Not exhaustive (not limited) and not retrospective Contract is probably the most familiar legal concept in our society because it is so central to the essence of our political, economic and social life.
 The law relating to contract constitute the most important branch of commercial law.

-This is governed by the Indian Contract Act 1872.
-The contract Act defines contract as an agreement enforceable by law.
-All agreements are not enforceable by law and therefore all agreements are not contracts.
+- This is governed by the Indian Contract Act 1872.
+The Contract Act defines a contract as an agreement enforceable by law.
+All agreements are not enforceable by law and therefore, all agreements are not contracts.